1. Jainism was founded by__________.

 Explanation: The teachings of Mahavira and earlier Tirthankaras were preserved in the Agamas.

-52. The Jain canonical texts were compiled finally at:
+52. The Jain canonical texts were compiled finally at__________.

 A) Rajagriha